atlasphp/Atlas.Orm/README.md

 # Atlas

 > No schema discovery.
 No migrations.
 No annotations.
 No lazy loading.
 No domain models.
+No behaviors.
 No opinions.
 Just data mapping.

 Atlas is an ORM for your **persistence** (or **data source**) model, not for your domain model.
 Use Atlas data source objects to populate your domain model objects.